dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

     intent of an author by attempting to find the middle ground between two transations.

+- evolutionary dynamics and speciation in epistemic structures
+  - entropy/enthalpy in the evolution/distribution of epistemic
+    structures, for types/metatypes. the potential for diversity in epistemic structures is balanced by the influence of enthalpy on the speciation of information as it propagates.

 - if you seek true liberation and other people subsist by siphoning your sociophysical resources -- i.e. they take the value work they